kubernetes/enhancements/keps/sig-node/2837-pod-level-resource-spec/README.md

    resource specifications, if container-level requests are set.
 This ensures predictability and maintains the expected behavior of existing applications.

-3. Symmetric Semantic For Consistency & Compatability With Existing Behavior:
+3. Symmetric Semantic For Consistency & Compatibility With Existing Behavior:
    This principle ensures consistency between how Kubernetes handles resource requests at both the container level and the pod level.
 We preserve the existing container-level behavior where a missing resource request defaults to